skandlab/MutSpot/Readme.md

 <a name="usage"></a>

 ## Usage example
 By default, MutSpot runs in the current working directory unless specified by the user.
-All intermediate and output files will be saved in the working directory in the *results* folder created by MutSpot.
+All intermediate and output files will be saved in the *results* folder created by MutSpot in the working directory.
 MutSpot runs genome-wide.
-However, if the user provides a specific region BED file under the *region.of.interest* parameter, MutSpot runs on the user-specified region (e.g. CTCF binding sites) to find only the hotspots in the given region.
+However, if the user provides a BED file containing the coordinates of a specific region under the *region.of.interest* parameter, MutSpot runs on the user-specified region (e.g. CTCF binding sites) to find only the hotspots in the given region.

 ```r
 library("MutSpot")